 - Waterproof trousers (optional but good if it’s a wet day)

 - Shorts/leggings or hiking trousers (no jeans)

-*Please note if myself or Emma (our qualified Mountain Leader) feels you don’t have suitable clothing for the walk, for example, no waterproof jacket (on a rainy day) or footwear that could cause you to slip you might be unable to join the walk.
-This is for yours and the groups safety on the hills.
+*Please note if myself or Emma (both qualified Mountain Leaders) feel you don’t have suitable clothing for the walk, for example, no waterproof jacket (on a rainy day) or footwear that could cause you to slip you might be unable to join the walk.
+This is for yours and the group’s safety on the hills.